PDFs by language

 For medical questions, we encourage you to review our information with your doctor.

-Chronic myelomonocytic leukemia (CMML) is a type of cancer that starts in blood-forming cells of the bone marrow and invades the blood.
+Chronic myelomonocytic leukemia (CMML) starts in blood-forming cells in the bone marrow and invades the blood.

 There are 3 types of blood cells: red blood cells, white blood cells, and platelets.

-Platelets are thought of as a type of blood cell, but they are actually small pieces of a cell.
-They start as a large cell in the bone marrow cell called the megakaryocyte.
+Platelets are thought of as a type of blood cell, but they're really small pieces of a cell.
+They start as a large cell in the bone marrow called the megakaryocyte.
 Pieces of this cell break off and enter your bloodstream as platelets, which you need for your blood to clot.
 Platelets plug up damaged areas of blood vessels caused by cuts or bruises.
-If you have a shortage of platelets, called thrombocytopenia,you can bleed and bruise a lot.
+If you have a shortage of platelets (a condition called thrombocytopenia) you can bleed and bruise a lot.